-With enough glucose available, the body does not have to burn fat for energy, which inhibits weight loss.
+With enough blood glucose available, the body does not have to burn fat for energy, which inhibits weight loss.

 Because fiber passes through the body without being digested, it is able to help a person better control hunger and blood sugar levels.